 I grew up with this as a side dish or a breakfast dish, now as a grown up with time constraints, this has become a very common dinner item for me.
 It’s super simple and very hearty… very comforting for those icy cold winter nights.
 It goes very well with naan or just plain white rice, and you can serve it for brunch or dinner.

 - 1 head of cauliflower, cut into florets **See note

 - 2 potatoes, peeled and cubed (2″ cubes)

 - 1 small onion, sliced (1/2 cup)

 - 1 tbsp ginger paste

 - 1 tsp of garlic paste

 - handful of fresh cilantro, chopped

-- handful of fried onion (you can find this at any local Indian grocery)
+- handful of fried onion (Optional)

 - 3-4 green chilies (optional)

-- Serve hot with naan or rice.
+- Serve while hot with naan or rice.

 - It is very important to keep the heat to very low while cooking the cauliflower and potatoes.
 This helps the vegetables to release moisture and cook them in their juices, so you don’t have to add any additional liquid.
 If you see that your vegetables aren’t releasing enough liquid and is cooking too fast, you can add a bit of water.